annietphan/bookwire_app/README.md

 # BookWire

 BookWire is an app built on Rails as the 3rd Portfolio Project in FlatIron School's Online Full-Time Web Development Course.
 Users can create an account with BookWire to review books that they've read.

+## Features
+* CRUD functionality for books
-This app has CRUD functionality for books & reviews associated with the book.
+* CRUD functionality for reviews

+### To Do:
+* Fix Oauth
+* Fix Error Messages
+* Add Discussion Thread

 ## Technologies
 Project is created with: